Septias/bachelor-thesis/main.typ

 Type variables are created not only for applications but also for function arguments, return types, and let-bindings.

-The `constrain` function not only handles constraining for functions and their applied arguments but also for all other kinds of constraints.
+The `constrain` function also handles the constraints for functions and their applied arguments as well as all other kinds of constraints.
 Its shortened definition is given below.

 ```rust
 fn constrain_inner(lhs: &Type, rhs: &Type, cache: &mut HashSet<(&Type, &Type)>) -> InferResult<()> {